Retirement

 Solar Energy and Grid-Scale Storage

-Beyond lithium-ion, emerging storage technologies including flow batteries, green hydrogen produced via electrolysis powered by solar electricity, and compressed air energy storage (CAES) are being actively researched by institutions including the U.S. Department of Energy’s Advanced Research Projects Agency–Energy (ARPA-E), with the goal of enabling solar energy to serve as a reliable 24-hour power source.
+Beyond lithium-ion, emerging storage technologies including flow batteries, green hydrogen produced via electrolysis powered by solar electricity, and compressed air energy storage (CAES) are being actively researched by institutions including the U.S. Department of Energy’s Advanced Research Projects Agency–Energy (ARPA-E), with the goal of enabling solar to serve as a reliable 24-hour power source.

 Financial Incentives and the Economics of Going Solar

 The average payback period for a residential solar installation in the United States currently ranges from six to twelve years, depending on location, system size, local utility rates, and available incentives, after which the system generates effectively free electricity for the remainder of its operational life, according to the U.S. Department of Energy’s Homeowner’s Guide to the Federal Tax Credit for Solar Photovoltaics.
+One real limitation worth noting: homeowners with low federal tax liability may not be able to absorb the full 30% credit in a single year, though the IRA does allow unused credits to roll forward.

 The Promising Future of Solar Energy